-At Magnifying Glass Store we strive to provide you with quality optics and magnifyings glass products at a fair price.
-We make many of our products here in the United States of America.
+At Magnifying Glass Store we strive to provide you with quality optics and magnifying glass products at a fair price.
+Unlike most other Magnifying Glass sellers we make many of our products here in the United States of America and have been making optical products in America for over 50 yrs..
 We also utilize such features as Ultra-Violet inhibited resins and structurally reinforced plastics, and hard coated lenses.

 For questions on Our Products or Services ?